johnpankowicz/govmetting-testbfg-2/src/Server/WebApp/NOTES UserSecrets.md

  * ExternalAuth_Google_ClientId = ClientId for Google+ external authorization
  * ExternalAuth_Google_ClientSecret = CLientSecret for Google+

  Now this info does not get checked into source control.
-I startup.cs, we can, for example, access the connection string as:
+In startup.cs, we can, for example, access the connection string as:
  * Configuration["Data_DefaultConnection_ConnectionString"]

+ ### Deploying to production
+When we publish the WebApp using the "Publish" dialog in Visual Studio, we will add the secret keys to the published appsettings.json file.
+See the notes for "Deployment".